GJakobi/archiver/README.md

 ### Easy
 - Translate all the comments to English
 - Improve the "-h" command.
+- Create an output for the commands instead of just finishing without any message.
+(Like displaying a message that the extraction is complete)

 ### Medium
 - Make the "move" function actually move the bytes inside the content area instead of just moving in the FilesList.
+- If any errors occurs during the process, create a function that recovers the file to a not-corrupted state

 ### Hard
 - Add a compression algorithm to make the archive size smaller.
 Could be a simple algo like RLE, feel free to DM to discuss it.